Horizon Power Review and Rates

-Prices include GST and are correct at the time of publishing
+Prices include GST and are accurate as of July, 2019.

 Customers in Broome or Port Hedland have exclusive access to to Horizon Powers ‘MyPower’ deal.
-Customers on this plan pay a fixed rate for an allowance of peak hour electricity (between 1.5 kWh and 15 kWh).
-Customers also receive much lower rates on standard electricity usage and they can access Horizon’s mobile app to monitor their energy usage.
+Customers on this plan pay a higher fixed daily charge, however a lower usage rate is charged to ensure a ‘smoother billing’ process.
+This plan is great for customers who limit electricity usage during the peak hours of 1pm to 8pm.
+Horizon’s mobile app also allows households to monitor energy usage.

 Business electricity tariffs depend on what type of business you’re operating.
 There are four types of business electricity tariff.
 These are:

-- C2 Volunteer and Charitable organisation: Includes Community clubs, youth groups, non-profit groups, fire/rescue groups;
+- C2 Community Service Tariff: Includes Community clubs, youth groups, non-profit groups, fire/rescue groups;

-- D2 Charities providing residential accommodation: Emergency accommodation, homeless shelters, aged care and women hostels;
+- D2 Charitable Accommodation Tariff: Emergency accommodation, homeless shelters, aged care and women hostels;

 Horizon Power Fees and Charges